 Business Librarian Experience

 My work as Head of the Bronfman Business Library at York University includes management and administrative responsibilities, reference and research (in-person, chat, phone and e-mail), information literacy instruction at undergraduate and graduate level, 601 project consultations for MBA students, collections development, and liaison with my assigned areas.
-In terms of individual subject areas, I am responsible for business ethics, business history, business and sustainability, entrepreneurial studies, health industry management, human resource management, management and strategic management, marketing and organizational behaviour.
+In terms of individual subject areas, my liaison areas have changed over the years.
+Currently I have responsibility for health industry management, management and strategic management, consulting, marketing and organizational behaviour.
 In terms of previous experience, I was responsible for the areas of business and economics for over three years at Wilfrid Laurier University.

 Information Literacy Experience